PlanIt-Org/Capstone/README.md

 ## Project Overview

 PlanIt is an all-in-one platform designed to simplify planning hangouts, trips, and events.
-Instead of juggling multiple apps for navigation, transport, weather, and group coordination, PlanIt brings everything together in a single, user-friendly interface.
-Users can drop pins on a map, generate optimized routes with real-time data, personalize travel options, and invite friends with a shareable link.
-The platform supports collaborative planning, voting, and real-time updates, making group events seamless and fun.
+Instead of juggling multiple apps for navigation, transport, and group coordination, PlanIt brings everything together in a single, user-friendly interface.
+Users can choose locations on a map, generate optimized routes with real-time data, personalize travel options, and invite friends with a shareable link.

 ---